spmakwana/Computer-Network/02 Introduction to Computer Network.md

 ### Spatial Sharing

 - If several devices share the link simultaneously, it called spatially shared line configuration.
-- Here each devices don’t get full bandwidth of channel for data transfer as same channel is shared by all devices.
+- Here each devices donâ€™t get full bandwidth of channel for data transfer as same channel is shared by all devices.

 ### Temporal (Time) Sharing